 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 How is this medicine (Permethrin Cream Rinse and Lotion) best taken?

 Use permethrin cream rinse and lotion as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not take permethrin cream rinse and lotion by mouth.
-Use on your skin only.
-Keep out of your mouth, nose, and eyes (may burn).
+Use on your scalp and hair only.
+Keep out of your mouth, nose, ears, and eyes (may burn).

 - Shampoo hair, rinse, and towel dry before use.
 Use a shampoo without a conditioner.